What Is a Crypto ICO (And How Is It Taxed?)

 A company sets a specific funding goal, but no limit to the amount of tokens.
 The supply of tokens is determined when the fundraising goal is reached.
 So for example, a company sets a $1 million fundraising goal and reaches it.
 At the point they reach it, there are 500,000 tokens in circulation, meaning each token is worth $2.

 The structure of a crypto ICO should be laid out in a whitepaper, which is made available to prospective investors via a specific site and through promotions.
 As well as laying out the structure of the ICO, a reputable whitepaper should also include other details about the project, such as:

-- What currencies the company accepts as investment - whether that’s fiat or another cryptocurrency
+What currencies the company accept as an investment - whether that’s fiat or another cryptocurrency

 Who can launch a crypto ICO?